JamieHol-ai/Resume-Creator/markdown/resume.md

 Experience
 ---
-**Sep 2023 - Present | Localisation and Mapping Software Engineer**
+Sep 2023 - Present
+:   **Localisation and Mapping Software Engineer**; Edinburgh University Formula Student
-*Edinburgh University Formula Student*

     - Working as part of a small team improving the localisation and mapping aspect for designing a self-driving Formula 1 race car.
     - Advancing my **communication skills** such as coordinating efforts and sharing ideas.
     - Utilising SLAM algorithms, integrating various sensors, working with Python and C++, which has helped me to improve my **technical skills** in these areas.
     - Expanding my experience of using different tools and platforms.
     - Our team peer reviews work, which has given me experience of giving and receiving constructive feedback and learning from my peers.

+Feb 2024 - Present
+:   **Software Support Engineer**; Caydale Consulting LTD

+    - Working with end-users of software and systems to provide technical support and assistance for their software, hardware or technical problems including connection, slow performance, inability to access data, or inefficient programs.

-**Dec 2022 - Nov 2023 (1 year) | Ambassador**
+Dec 2022 - Nov 2023
-*Meet and Code*
+:   **Ambassador**; Meet and Code

     - Served as the European ambassador for Meet and Code, Europe's largest coding charity.
     - This involved speaking in webinars to 100+ people, and to high-profile companies such as Amazon.
+    - Developed my **public speaking and presentation skills**.

-**Dec 2021 - Jul 2023 (1 year 8 months) | Coding Tutor**
+Dec 2021 - Jul 2023
-*Cromar Future Group*
+:   **Coding Tutor**; Cromar Future Group

     - Led weekly group sessions which ranged in topics from Unity to Python.
     - This role has enhanced my **interpersonal, communication and organisational skills**.

-**Aug 2021 - Apr 2023 (1 year 9 months) | President**
+Aug 2021 - Apr 2023
-*Banchory Academy's Public Speaking and Debating Society*
+:   **President**; Banchory Academy's Public Speaking and Debating Society

     - Competed in national debating competitions, and led weekly sessions to a group of young people covering public speaking and constructing a convincing argument.
+    - This role has improved my **leadership and public speaking skills**.

 Education
 ---------

-Apr 2023 - Jun 2028 (expected)
+Apr 2023 - Jun 2028
 :   **Master of Informatics (MInf)**; The University of Edinburgh

     First year courses: Introduction to Computation, Introduction to Linear Algebra, Object Orientated Programming, Applications of Calculus, Cognitive Science, and Planning a Startup